MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Linux.md

 Currently, PowerShell is only supported on Raspbian Stretch.

-CoreCLR and PowerShell Core will only work on Pi 2 and Pi 3 devices as other devices, like [Pi Zero](https://github.com/dotnet/coreclr/issues/10605), have an unsupported processor.
+CoreCLR and PowerShell will only work on Pi 2 and Pi 3 devices as other devices, like [Pi Zero](https://github.com/dotnet/coreclr/issues/10605), have an unsupported processor.

 Download [Raspbian Stretch](https://www.raspberrypi.org/downloads/raspbian/) and follow the